-Application Note: The ST must state the components of the access rights that may be modified, and must state any restrictions that may exist for a type of authorized user and the components of the access rights that the user is allowed to modify.
-The ability to modify access rights must be restricted in that a user having access rights to a named object does not have the ability to modify those access rights unless granted the right to do so.
+The ST must state the components of the access rights that may be modified and any restrictions for a type of authorized user and the components of the access rights the user is allowed to modify.
+The ability to modify access rights must be restricted soa user having access rights to a named object does not have the ability to modify those access rights unless granted the right to do so.
 This restriction may be explicit, based on the object ownership, or based on a set of object hierarchy rules.